spokestack/spokestack.io/content/blog/create-an-alexa-compatible-dialog-manager-in-swift/index.md

 title: Create an Alexa-Compatible Dialog Manager In Swift
 date: '2020-06-08T00:00:03.000Z'
 description: With Spokestack, you can make a mobile app work like a smart speaker.
 Convert Alexa skills to mobile by creating a Swift version of the RequestHandler.
-tags: Engineering, Tutorial, iOS, Dialogue Management
+tags: Dialogue Management, Engineering, Tutorial, iOS
 author: daniel
 draft: false
 hero: blog.png